dj-io/blu/README.md

 `apollo creat-repo`

-The `create_repo` command is one of the features that kicked off Apollo CLI.
+The `create-repo` command is one of the features that kicked off Apollo CLI.
 It allows developers to create a GitHub repository and push it from a local directory with minimal effort.

 ### Usage